Is Portugal's Golden Visa Still Worth It in 2026? An Honest Answer

 Choosing a fund is the part of this process where the difference between a good outcome and a poor one is largest, and it is also the part where most applicants are guided by the wrong incentives.
 A fund's marketing brochure is not a due diligence document.
 Here is what actually matters.

 CMVM regulation is the floor, not the ceiling.
-Every qualifying fund must be registered with Portugal's securities regulator.
+Every qualifying fund must be registered with Portugal's securities regulator and fit the ARI fund-route requirements.
 That is necessary but not sufficient.
 Two CMVM-regulated funds can have wildly different fee structures, asset strategies, hold periods, manager track records, and risk profiles.

 Fee structures compound brutally over a six-to-eight-year hold.
 A 2% annual management fee plus a 20% performance fee plus a 1% subscription fee is a very different investment from a 1% management fee with no performance fee, even if the gross returns look similar on paper.
 Run the numbers net of all fees over the realistic hold period.